vskate/YASP/README.md

   - `lang` - The language defined in the HTML tag (`<html lang="{lang}">`).
 Set to the same language as your browser to avoid auto-translation prompts
   - `title` - The title of the document (`<title>{title}</title>`) which will be displayed as the name of a new tab
 - `search` - Search bar settings
+  - `engine` - the search engine you want to use (tip: for google and startpage you should add "/search?" eg. `"https://google.com/search?"`)
+  - `icon` - the icon to use for the search bar
   - `placeholder` - The placeholder text visible in the search box when it's empty

 **All relative paths are resolved relative to the directory from which the build script is ran.**